wradlib/wradlib/README.md

-## DjangoRadlib: A Web Application for Radar Beam Blockage Simulation
+## Djangoradlib: A Web Application for Radar Beam Blockage Simulation

 ### Overview